emiliebarnard/pokemon-in-python/index.md

 ### Pokémon location areas

-Players encounter Pokémon in multiple locations. *Location Areas* describe where a specified Pokémon can be encountered.
-Note: Some Pokémon do not have Location Area data.
+Players encounter Pokémon in multiple locations. *Location areas* describe where a specified Pokémon can be encountered.
+Note: Some Pokémon do not have location area data.

 #### API path